G-Formula for Observational Studies under Stratified Interference, with Application to Bed Net Use on Malaria: Introduction

 The proposed methods were motivated by the 2013-14 Democratic Republic of the Congo (DRC) Demographic and Health Survey (DHS), a nationally representative survey to gather information about fertility, maternal and child health, sexually transmitted infections, mosquito net (hereafter ``bed net'') usage, malaria, and other health information \citepalias{DHS}.
-In the analysis presented below, population level effects of bed net use on malaria are assessed using data from the DRC DHS.
+In the analysis presented below, population-level effects of bed net use on malaria are assessed using data from the DRC DHS.
 Figure \ref{fig:drc heatmaps} displays province-level bed net use and the proportion of children who did not use bed nets with malaria.
 The DHS data were collected at the household level.
 For the analysis here, a single linkage agglomerative cluster method was used to group individuals into clusters based on their household global positioning system (GPS) coordinates, resulting in a total of 395 clusters with at least one child and measured spatial information and other covariates.
 After performing this clustering algorithm, covariates and bed net use data are available for approximately 87,500 individuals.
 Malaria outcome data is available for about 7,500 children between 6 to 59 months (for brevity, henceforth referred to as "children").
 Among the clusters with at least one child who did not use a bed net, the prevalence of malaria in children who did not use bed nets is inversely associated with the proportion of bed net usage in the cluster (Spearman correlation $r_s=-0.16, p=0.002$), suggesting the possibility of interference within clusters.
-Previously, \citet{Levitz2018} showed that community-level bed net usage was significantly associated with protection against malaria in children younger than five years old.
-The inferential goal in this paper is to assess the population-level effects of bed use on malaria when varying the proportion of children who use bed nets.
+Because malaria is spread between humans via the {\it Anopheles} mosquito, interference is epidemiologically plausible in this setting; e.g., if an individual with malaria elects to use a bed net, then the likelihood of a mosquito transmitting malaria from that individual to another individual may be decreased.
+Previously, \cite{Levitz2018} showed that community-level bed net usage was significantly associated with protection against malaria in children younger than five years old.
+The inferential goal of this paper is to assess the population-level effects of bed use on malaria while allowing for possible within-cluster interference.

 The outline of the remainder of this paper is as follows.
 Section \ref{Methods} presents the proposed extension of the g-formula to allow for partial interference.
 Section \ref{Sims} presents the simulation results evaluating the performance of the proposed methods in finite samples.
 In Section \ref{Analysis}, the proposed estimators are employed to assess the effect of bed net use on malaria using data from the DRC DHS.
 Section \ref{Discussion} concludes with a discussion.